Copied to clipboard

 Customer upsold herself to Executive ($479) after the diagnosis bridge and tempered expectations for stains.
 Two-day service booking.

-First BAMFAM of March.
+First repeat customer of March.
 Enthusiast, Rolls Royce owner.
-Completed Showroom $369, immediately rebooked for next day. $738 from one client in two days.
-Proof of concept for repeat revenue.
+Completed Showroom $369, immediately rebooked for next day.
+Proof of concept for recurring revenue.

 Patterns in Losses

-Stated her need ("interior and exterior") upfront.
-Oliver asked discovery questions instead of quoting.
-Competitor won while Oliver was still in discovery.
+Stated her need upfront.
+You asked discovery questions instead of quoting.
+A competitor won while you were still in discovery.
 When a customer tells you what they want, give them a price.

 MetricMar W1Mar W2Change